-Easymap is an all-in-one software package that facilitates mutation mapping through the use of next generation sequencing (NGS) reads in model organisms for which a reference genomic sequence is available (e.g., Arabidopsis thaliana, Caenorhabditis elegans...).
-It can be used from the command line or through a web graphical interface, in both cases either locally or remotely.
-Easymap is designed for use with EMS-induced mutants carrying GC→AT transitions and with mutants harboring large insertions such as transposable elements or T-DNAs.
-To map EMS-induced mutations, Easymap uses DNA-seq or RNA-seq reads from a phenotyped M2/F2 mapping population and from a control sample and employs linkage analysis to identify a candidate region.
-To map large insertions, it requires DNA-seq reads from one or several pooled insertional lines; mapping is performed by capturing genomic sequences flanking the insertions.
+Easymap is an all-in-one software that eases mutation mapping with High Throughput Sequencing (HTS) reads in model organisms that have a reference genomic sequence available (e.g., Arabidopsis thaliana, Caenorhabditis elegans...).
+It can be used from the command line or through a web graphical interface, both either locally or remotely.
+Easymap is designed for EMS-induced mutants carrying GC→AT transitions and for mutants harbouring large insertions such as transposable elements or T-DNAs.
+To map EMS-induced mutations, Easymap uses HTS reads from a phenotyped M2/F2 mapping population and from a control sample and employs linkage analysis to identify a candidate region.
+To map large insertions, it requires reads from one or several pooled insertional lines, mapping is performed by capturing genomic sequences flanking the insertions.